04-11-19 | References

 The Payment Card Industry Data Security Standard (PCI DSS) is required for any organization that processes, stores, or handles transactional financial data.
-It was first released in 2004, and offers 12 requirements that companies must meet in order to claim PCI compliance.
+It was first released in 2004, and offers that companies must meet in order to claim PCI compliance.
 However, just because a company meets the PCI standards once doesn’t mean it’s permanently compliant.
 So if organizations claim PCI compliance, why is it so hard for them to maintain it?

 Well, the news is not all bad.
 According to Verizon’s annual Payment Security Report (PDF) on the state of PCI compliance, overall compliance has increased to 55.4 percent of organizations assessed, up from 48.4 percent in 2015.
 But that also means that nearly half of organizations that process and handle credit card data failed to meet compliance.
 And of those that passed, almost half fall out of compliance within a year.